twi-dev/twi/README.md

 You also need:

 * Linux or macOS to run Twi.

-   I doesn't support Windows and have no plans about that, but feel free to add this feature if you want to do.
+   I don't support Windows and have no plans about that, but feel free to add this feature if you want to do.

 * Some server for mail service.